Edward Harington of Ridlington

-Sir Edward Harington of Ridlington (died 1652), English landowner.
+Sir Edward Harington, 2nd Baronet of Ridlington (died 1652), English landowner.

-Edward Harington was the eldest son Sir James Harington of Ridlington and Frances Sapcote.
+Edward Harington was the eldest son of Sir James Harington of Ridlington and Frances Sapcote.

 He married Margaret Doyley (c.
-1578-1658) in 1601, in a double wedding his father married Margaret's mother Anne Bernard, the widow of John Doyley, heirs to the Merton estate in Oxfordshire.
+1578–1658) in 1601, in a double wedding his father married Margaret's mother Anne Bernard, the widow of John Doyley, heir to the Merton estate in Oxfordshire.

 He was twice High Sheriff of Rutland, and succeeded his father as the 2nd Baronet of Ridlington.

-At the manor house of Merton there was a long gallery and the 17th-century garden included a terrace to give a view towards Otmoor and surrounding villages.
+At the manor house of Merton there was a long gallery and the 17th-century garden included a terrace to give a view towards Otmoor and the surrounding villages.

 He was buried at Swakeleys at Ickenham in 1652, Swakeleys House was inherited by his son from Sir Edmund Wright.
-The inscription for his tomb says that he body was "translated" there.
+The inscription for his tomb says that his body was "translated" there.

 Family

 Edward and Margaret had 14 children including;